GilbertNicholas/Gilbert_Assessment/README.md

 - Transfer balance

 ## Developer Guide
-iBank is built in Swift 5 and using Xcode 13.2.1. <br>
+iBank is using Xcode 13.2.1. and Swift 5 programming languange <br>
 Because of cocoapods Alamofire dependency, please install the pod before running project using command:
 <br> pod install